 This is a lightly sweetened vegan peach upside-down cake that allows the fresh flavor of the peaches to shine through.
 Only 1g fat per serving!

-No long introduction to this recipe, folks.
+There’s no long introduction to this recipe, folks.
 I could talk about how it’s peach season and the sweetest, juiciest, not-quite-local peaches come from Chilton County, Alabama.
 Or I could travel down memory lane and plague you with childhood stories of how I used to gorge on peaches in my family’s orchard until the fuzz burned off the skin under my nose.

-Want More Peach Recipes?
+Want More Peach and Summer Fruit Recipes?

 Check out these vegan summertime favorites: